annoawesome/lamia-ai/README.md

 `$ cp defaults/env/example.env .env`

-Next, we need to build the front end.
+Next, you need to build the front end.
 To do this, run the following:

 `$ cd src/public`